ThabitaSofia/thabitagomes/HW.md

 ![Comparison](assets/img/FIGURA TCC - DADO REAL - PHOTO 10.png "Comparison between the 11 real earthquakes and the ak135 model.
 Seismic events are marked with ‘+’.")

-I was very proud to defend this thesis, which was later presented at the Brazilian Geophysics Symposium.
+I was very proud to defend this thesis, which was later presented at the [3rd Brazilian Seismology Symposium](https://3sbs.iag.usp.br/).
+[Read the abstract here](assets/Symposium.pdf)
-[Click here to download the poster presented at the symposium.]

 [Return to Homepage](./)